simulationRC/cscad/README.md

 # cscad
-a scaffolding framework for OpenSCAD
+a easy to use  framework for OpenSCAD